Navigation Road station

-Navigation Road is a station that serves both Northern Trains and Manchester Metrolink trams located in the east of Altrincham, in Greater Manchester, England.
-It consists of a Northern Trains-operated bidirectional heavy rail platform on the Mid-Cheshire Line opposite a bidirectional light rail platform on the Altrincham Line of Greater Manchester's Metrolink network.
-The original heavy rail station was opened by the Manchester, South Junction and Altrincham Railway in 1931 as a pair of single-face platforms, and in 1992 one was given over to the Metrolink network.
+Navigation Road station serves the east of Altrincham, in Greater Manchester, England.
+It lies on the Mid-Cheshire line and the Altrincham Line of the Manchester Metrolink network.
+There are two bidirectional platforms: one for heavy rail and one for light rail.
 A level crossing operates at the southern end of the station.

 History

-The station originally opened on 20 July 1931 on the Manchester, South Junction and Altrincham Railway (MSJAR) following the electrification of that line, and was referred to as Navigation Road (Altrincham) on early tickets, timetables, etc. British Rail electric trains between Manchester and Altrincham ceased serving the station on 24 December 1991.
+The station was opened on 20 July 1931, on the Manchester, South Junction and Altrincham Railway (MSJAR) following the electrification of that line, and was referred to as Navigation Road (Altrincham) on early tickets and timetables.
+British Rail electric multiple units between and ceased on 24 December 1991.
 The former Altrincham-bound (down) platform has since been used for Mid-Cheshire Line trains and the former Manchester-bound (up) platform reopened as a Metrolink stop on 15 June 1992.

-Freight trains also operate through Navigation Road, including heavy block trains carrying limestone from quarries at Tunstead (near Buxton) to alkali works at Northwich.

 Facilities

-There is a car park on the Metrolink side of the station with 65 spaces plus 5 disabled spaces.

-In January 2018 a ticket machine was installed within the shelter on the heavy rail side of the station.
-Pre-ordered tickets can be collected here as well as buying tickets for journeys from this station.
+There is a car park on the Metrolink side of the station with 71 spaces, including five for blue badge holders.
+A ticket machine is installed within the shelter on the heavy rail side of the station.

-The nearest hospitality venues to the Navigation Road stop are The Waiting Room Cafe at A4 studios and The Hive by VH Interiors a General Store & Beverage Bar, both located on Grosvenor Road on the way into Altrincham.

 Services

-Rail

-Navigation Road is served by an hourly train service between Manchester Piccadilly and Chester via Stockport and Northwich, which is run by Northern Trains, with additional trains at peak times.
-The Sunday service originally ran only between Chester and Altrincham thus not serving Navigation Road, with passengers connecting onto the Metrolink at Altrincham for stations to Manchester, however a 2-hourly Sunday service to Manchester and beyond is now in place.
+Railway